BasicWolf/archived-concrete-settings/docs/src/api.rst

 .. autoclass:: concrete_settings.Setting

+   A setting is a named object for storing, documenting and validating a certain value.

-   :param typing.Any value: The default value of a setting
+   :param value: the initial value of a setting.
+If no value is given,
-   :param str doc: Setting docstring
+   :param doc: a user-friendly setting documentation.
-   :param tuple validators: A tuple of callable setting validators
+   :param validators: setting validators.
-   :param typing.Any type_hint: Setting type
+   :param type_hint: setting type.
-   :param list behaviors: a collection of :class:`concrete_settings.Behavior` objects or
+   :param behaviors: setting behaviors.

-   .. method:: __get__

-   .. method:: __set__

 .. autoclass:: concrete_settings.Settings